wustzdy/MemOS/README.md

 ## 📦 Installation

 > [!WARNING]
-> Currently, MemOS primarily supports Linux platforms.
-You may encounter issues on Windows and macOS temporarily.
+> MemOS is compatible with Linux, Windows, and macOS.
+>
+> However, if you're using macOS, please note that there may be dependency issues that are difficult to resolve.
+>
+> For example, compatibility with macOS 13 Ventura is currently challenging.

 ### Install via pip